Accreditation and Institutional Effectiveness Committee Charter

 A non-voting individual will take meeting minutes.

-It is the responsibility of the co-chairs to prepare and distribute the agenda, post minutes, conduct meetings, and report on the status of action items.
+It is the responsibility of the co-chairs to prepare and distribute the agenda, post minutes, conduct meetings, and report on the

 Consensus Process, Decision-Making, and DocumentationClear agreements and public indications of understanding and support are critical to maintain forward progress for the work of the group.